 As Sam and Jack Warner tried to promote their films, they were keen on using radio as a means for advertisements, that was when they hired Major Nathan Levinson, who was a young sound engineer.
 He set up the Warner brothers’ first radio station, called KFWB.
 Inspired by Levinson’s work, Sam Warner visited the Bell Laboratories, in New York.
-While he was there, Sam was introduced to a device that synchronised sound and moving pictures.
+While he was there, Sam was introduced to a device that synchronized sound and moving pictures.
 Thus the potential for talking films was born.

 Personal and Professional Conflicts

-Despite their success and their growing empire, the Warner brothers themselves experienced much turmoil between themselves.
+Despite their success and their growing empire, the Warner brothers themselves experienced much turmoil.
 Ever since the beginning, both Jack and Harry never saw eye to eye.
 Harry was a much more practical man.
 He fled to the financial offices in New York, to escape his brother’s embarrassing antics.
 When Harry Warner died in 1958, it was said that Jack Warner didn’t even attend his brother’s funeral.

 Regardless of their feud, Sam’s death really shook up his brothers.
 He was the very first to see the potential of sound movies, and the family left to pick up the pieces, had to continue his legacy, as he would most likely see fit.
 Thus the unrelenting march the Warner Bros. company danced all through the golden age of Hollywood.